Gibby Welch: Later years

+Death and legacy

+Welch made his home during his final years in the Beechview neighborhood of southwestern Pittsburgh.
+He died February 10, 1984, at St. Francis General Hospital in Pittsburgh.
+He was 79 years old at the time of his death.

 In 1956, the Charleston Daily Mail called Welch "one of the most fabulous characters ever produced in West Virginia athletics."
-As of 1968, Welch's career total of 4,108 total yards was still a school record at Pitt.
-Welch's rushing records at Pitt stood for more than 50 years until they were broken by Tony Dorsett in the 1970s.
+Welch's career total of 4,108 total yards remained a school record at Pitt for more than half a century, until it was finally broken by Tony Dorsett in 1976.